-B. expanded buffers should be incorporated into the design of replacement wetlands in areas where there is a high potential for erosion and the buffer will improve slope stability or when necessary to provide wildlife habitat corridor connections with other wetlands or habitats;
+B. expanded buffers should be incorporated into the design of replacement wetlands in areas where there is a high potential for erosion and the buffer will improve slope stability or to provide wildlife habitat corridor connections with other wetlands or habitats;

-C. measures should be taken to manage hydraulic bounce as indicated in the guidance document under part 8420.0112, item N; and
+C. measures should be taken to manage hydrologic bounce such that the wetland's function, value, and sustainability are maintained; and